How to Switch From Sugar to Healthy Snacks

 When parents teach their children to brush and floss on a regular basis, those kids are on their way to healthy teeth.
 Summer is the perfect time to teach them another habit – healthy snacking.
 With all the fresh fruit and vegetables available, children learn to substitute healthy snacks for candy and other sugary options.

 Most people know that sugar causes decay.
 But what is often not understood is that many other foods – almost all processed foods and many “health foods” – also cause decay.
 Rice, potatoes, fruits, vegetables, and bread all contain sugar or carbs that can start the process.
-How should parents, wanting to improve their children’s dental care, plan healthy meals and snacks for their kids?
+How should parents, wanting to improve their children’s dental care, switch from sugar to healthy snacks for their kids?

 1. Avoid Sticky, Sugary Food